MongoDB (NASDAQ:MDB) Issues FY 2023 Earnings Guidance

-MongoDB (NASDAQ:MDB – Get Rating) last issued its quarterly earnings data on Wednesday, June 1st.
-The company reported $0.20 earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.34) by $1.54.
-MongoDB had a negative return on equity of 45.56% and a negative net margin of 32.75%.
-The company had revenue of $285.45 million for the quarter, compared to analyst estimates of $267.10 million.
-During the same quarter last year, the company posted ($0.98) earnings per share.
-The business’s quarterly revenue was up 57.1% compared to the same quarter last year.
-On average, research analysts expect that MongoDB will post -5.09 earnings per share for the current fiscal year.

-In other news, CEO Dev Ittycheria sold 35,000 shares of the stock in a transaction that occurred on Thursday, May 5th.
-The stock was sold at an average price of $321.10, for a total transaction of $11,238,500.00.
-Following the completion of the sale, the chief executive officer now owns 204,744 shares of the company’s stock, valued at $65,743,298.40.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Dwight A. Merriman sold 3,000 shares of the stock in a transaction that occurred on Wednesday, June 1st.
-The shares were sold at an average price of $251.74, for a total value of $755,220.00.
-Following the sale, the director now directly owns 544,896 shares of the company’s stock, valued at approximately $137,172,119.04.
+In other MongoDB news, Director Dwight A. Merriman sold 3,000 shares of the firm’s stock in a transaction on Wednesday, June 1st.
+The stock was sold at an average price of $251.74, for a total value of $755,220.00.
+Following the completion of the sale, the director now directly owns 544,896 shares of the company’s stock, valued at $137,172,119.04.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Dev Ittycheria sold 35,000 shares of MongoDB stock in a transaction on Thursday, May 5th.
+The shares were sold at an average price of $321.10, for a total value of $11,238,500.00.
+Following the completion of the transaction, the chief executive officer now owns 204,744 shares of the company’s stock, valued at $65,743,298.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 90,809 shares of company stock worth $32,992,875 over the last quarter.
+Insiders sold 90,809 shares of company stock valued at $32,992,875 over the last three months.
 Company insiders own 5.70% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of MDB.
-The Manufacturers Life Insurance Company increased its holdings in MongoDB by 2,441.0% in the 1st quarter.
-The Manufacturers Life Insurance Company now owns 38,446 shares of the company’s stock worth $16,561,000 after buying an additional 36,933 shares in the last quarter.
-Worldquant Millennium Advisors LLC bought a new stake in MongoDB in the 1st quarter worth approximately $7,910,000.
-Altimeter Capital Management LP increased its stake in MongoDB by 23.2% in the 1st quarter.
-Altimeter Capital Management LP now owns 308,000 shares of the company’s stock worth $136,626,000 after acquiring an additional 58,000 shares during the last quarter.
-Beacon Pointe Advisors LLC increased its stake in MongoDB by 78.0% in the 1st quarter.
-Beacon Pointe Advisors LLC now owns 678 shares of the company’s stock worth $301,000 after acquiring an additional 297 shares during the last quarter.
-Finally, Polar Asset Management Partners Inc. bought a new position in shares of MongoDB during the 1st quarter valued at approximately $10,469,000.
-Institutional investors and hedge funds own 88.70% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+PNC Financial Services Group Inc. grew its position in MongoDB by 19.1% during the first quarter.
+PNC Financial Services Group Inc. now owns 1,282 shares of the company’s stock worth $569,000 after buying an additional 206 shares in the last quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC purchased a new position in MongoDB during the first quarter worth about $551,000.
+Captrust Financial Advisors grew its position in MongoDB by 195.6% during the first quarter.
+Captrust Financial Advisors now owns 1,215 shares of the company’s stock worth $539,000 after buying an additional 804 shares in the last quarter.
+Eqis Capital Management Inc. purchased a new position in MongoDB during the first quarter worth about $502,000.
+Finally, Comerica Bank purchased a new position in MongoDB during the fourth quarter worth about $381,000.
+Institutional investors own 88.70% of the company’s stock.

 About MongoDB (Get Rating)